 William Monahan’s script, adapted from David Ignatius’ novel, brilliantly captures Ferris and Hoffman’s clashing dynamics in terms of the best manner to accomplish the mission while leaving it up to the viewer to determine who has the better approach.

-DiCaprio is solid as always and Crowe has the blustery American solely concerned with the “big picture” nailed to perfection, but Strong is the most compelling performer exuding a cool and mysterious demeanor so you’re never quite sure where he stands.
+DiCaprio is solid as always and Crowe has the blustery American solely concerned with the “big picture” nailed to perfection.
+Strong, however, is the most compelling performer exuding a cool and mysterious demeanor so you’re never quite sure where he stands.

 Even if you’re not a fan of the “ripped from the real world war headlines,” DiCaprio, Crowe and Strong make “Body of Lies” a must-see.